-Since the start of the COVID-19 pandemic the ILDS has supported a number of dermatological COVID-19 registries.
-The ILDS is working together with the American Academy of Dermatology (AAD) to support this International Dermatology COVID-19 Registry, directed by Assistant Professor Esther Freeman from Harvard Medical School in Boston, USA.
+Since the start of the pandemic, we have supported a number of dermatology COVID-19 registries.
+We are working with the American Academy of Dermatology (AAD) to support an International Dermatology COVID-19 Registry.
+This is directed by Assistant Professor Esther Freeman from Harvard Medical School in Boston, USA.

-Established in April 2020, the Registry is an important tool for collecting dermatologic manifestations of COVID-19 to understand the relationship between the virus and skin.
-It has provided a rapid and centralised collection point for cases from a global network and supported the dissemination of the findings to the dermatology community and front-line health care workers.
+Established in April 2020, the Registry is an important tool for collecting the dermatologic symptoms of COVID-19 to understand the relationship between the virus and skin.
+It has been a useful central point, enabling the quick sharing of information with the global dermatology community and frontline healthcare workers.

-The registry is de-identified, and we do not collect identifiable details about the patient.
-Our goal is to analyse the data in real time, to better inform vaccination programmes, and the public, about skin reactions in those receiving the COVID-19 vaccine.
+The Registry does not collect identifiable details about the patient.
+Our goal is to analyse the data in real time, to better inform vaccination programmes and the public about possible skin reactions.

-The registry is an important part of supporting the global community to rapidly share observations without the institutional or national boundaries that often limit scientific collaboration.
-Ultimately, the success of this international effort depends on the active participation of all health workers caring for patients with COVID-19.
-Together, we hope to use this registry to compile a more complete and representative case series of potential dermatologic manifestations of COVID-19 and outcomes of established dermatology patients who develop COVID-19.
+The Registry enables us to quickly share observations globally without the institutional or national boundaries that can limit scientific collaboration.
+The success of this international effort depends on the participation of health workers caring for patients with COVID-19.

 We hope to use this Registry to compile more complete and representative information on the dermatologic manifestations of COVID-19.

 Submit a Case

 If you've treated a patient that has had a skin reaction to the COVID-19 virus or a vaccine, please add the case details to the registryAdd a case to the registry